 "Responsibility for this act of sedition lies squarely with the president," it said in an editorial, "who has shown that his continued tenure in office poses a grave threat to U.S. democracy.
 He should be removed."

 Turkish diplomat Volkan Bozkir, president of the U.N.
-General Assembly headquartered at the world body’s complex in New York, said on Twitter he was “saddened and concerned” at the assault on Congress by Trump supporters hoping to somehow undo the legitimate results of the presidential election.
+General Assembly headquartered at the world body's complex in New York, said he was "saddened and concerned" at the assault on Congress by Trump supporters hoping to somehow undo the legitimate results of the presidential election.

 "The U.S. is one of the world's major democracies," he said.
 "I believe that peace and respect for democratic processes will prevail in our host country at this critical time."

 U.N.
 Secretary-General António Guterres also was "saddened by the events," a statement from his office said.
 "In such circumstances, it is important that political leaders impress on their followers the need to refrain from violence, as well as to respect democratic processes and the rule of law."